 GeneCards Summary for F9 Gene

 F9 (Coagulation Factor IX) is a Protein Coding gene.
-Diseases associated with F9 include thrombophilia, x-linked, due to factor ix defect and severe hemophilia b.
+Diseases associated with F9 include hemophilia b and thrombophilia, x-linked, due to factor ix defect.
 Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
 An important paralog of this gene is HP.

 UniProtKB/Swiss-Prot for F9 Gene

 Factor IX is a vitamin K-dependent plasma protein that participates in the intrinsic pathway of blood coagulation by converting factor X to its active form in the presence of Ca(2+) ions, phospholipids, and factor VIIIa